Add this delicious Cranberry-Sage Stuffed Acorn Squash to your holiday table!

 - 1 large celery stalk, chopped

-- Place on a baking sheet in a single layer and bake until bread is toasted and edges are lightly golden, about 10 - 15 minutes.
+- Place bread on a baking sheet in a single layer.
+Bake until toasted and edges are lightly golden, about 10 to 15 minutes.
 Set aside to cool.

-- Using a sharp knife, carefully cut acorn squash in half (vertically).
+- Use a sharp knife to cut acorn squash in half (vertically through stem).
 Scoop out seeds and discard.

 - While the squash is roasting, melt butter over medium heat in a large skillet.

-- Add onions and celery and saute until tender, about 5 -10 minutes.
+- Add onions and celery to butter; saute until tender, about 5 to 10 minutes.

-- Add mushrooms to onion mixture and cook until mushrooms are cooked and liquid from mushrooms has evaporated, stirring occasionally (about 10 minutes).
+- Mix mushrooms into onion mixture and saute until mushrooms are cooked and liquid from mushrooms has evaporated, stirring occasionally (about 10 minutes).

 - Stir sage and cranberries into vegetable mixture.
 Cook, stirring, for about a minute or until heated through.
 Remove from heat and season to taste with salt and pepper.

-- Moisten bread-squash mixture with broth, adding a little at a time, until bread is moistened and filling holds together.
+- Moisten bread-vegetable mixture with broth, adding a little at a time, just until bread is moistened and filling holds together.

 - Taste again and season with additional salt and pepper, if necessary.